TALOS/Talos

 Political

-Through this initiative, Zaides and his collaborators delve into the implications of security and borders in a modern context.
-The project also raises questions about how the physical and ideological protection of territories can be represented and reimagined through the art of performance.
-This artistic exploration of Talos provides a nuanced platform to question the intersections of myth, technology, and the cultural and political ramifications of border security.
+Through this framework, Zaides and his collaborators investigate the implications of increasingly technologised approaches to security and borders.
+The project raises critical questions about how physical and ideological protection of territories can be represented and reimagined through performance, creating space for reflection on the ethical and political dimensions of border control technologies.